sensor-dream/APIVOF/guidelines/list-info/i-packs-in-system-fedora-34.md

 <summary>i3lock</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Simple X display locker like slock
+Short desc    : Simple X display locker like slock
 URL          : https://i3wm.org/i3lock/
-Лицензия     : MIT
+License      : MIT
-Описание     : i3lock is a simple screen locker like slock.
+Descript     : i3lock is a simple screen locker like slock.
 After starting it, you will see a
              : white screen (you can configure the color/an image).
 You can return to your
              : screen by entering your password.
              :